piyush7199/javarena-dsa-design/README.md

-# Javarena: DSA, LLD & HLD in Java
+# Javarena: Data Structures & Algorithms in Java

-Welcome to **Javarena** – a structured, Java-based repository crafted to help you master **coding interviews** and * *system design** with real-world examples, design patterns, and company-specific problem tracking.
+Welcome to **Javarena** – a comprehensive, Java-based repository crafted to help you master **coding interviews** with carefully curated DSA problems organized by topics and companies.

 ---